EU Temporary Admission of Aircraft – Busting Myths

 • The requirement for Traffic rights (also called charter permits) is often mentioned as another obstacle when using TA, yet traffic rights have absolutely nothing to do with the process of obtaining TA or full importation.
 It is strictly an aviation regulator issue.

-• US aircraft flying Part 135 may need to obtain traffic rights on some internal EU legs, but this is independent of the TA or full importation status.
-Any fully EU-imported US Part 135 aircraft will also need to obtain the exact same traffic rights.
+• Aircraft flying commercially may need to obtain traffic rights on some internal EU legs, but this is independent of the TA or full importation status.
+Any fully EU-imported commercial aircraft will also need to obtain the exact same traffic rights.
 Having a fully EU-imported aircraft instead of a TA aircraft will not improve the situation.
 Full importation does not grant an aircraft “better” traffic rights than aircraft flying under TA or EU-registered aircraft.

-Myth #3: The owner must be onboard or be present within the EU
+Myth #3: The owner must be onboard or present within the EU

-• It has earlier been clarified that the owner is not needed to be present onboard or within the EU in the typical Part 91/135 scenario when flying within the EU.
+• It has earlier been clarified that the owner does not need to be present onboard or within the EU in the typical Part 91/135 scenario when flying within the EU.
 This paragraph in the Union Customs Code is meant to regulate a completely different scenario.

 Myth #4: Aircraft flying under Temporary Admission will most likely have problems when flying to Cannes, Nice, or Paris-Le Bourget